 A golf pro, due to marry a socialite, is blamed for a hit-and-run death.
 He is not guilty but has no verifiable alibi.
 Gunn is hired and finds the golf pro's auto mechanic is part of a chain connected to a gambler who holds IOU's involving the socialite's brother-who does not approve of his sister's upcoming marriage.

 A dying white man from Haiti comes to the city and hires Gunn to find out why he, his wife and his farm are having trouble.
-Gunn travels to Haiti to find out if Negro voodoo is the cause or something more tangible-like the local Sugar King.
+Gunn travels to Haiti to find out if Voodoo is the cause or something more tangible-like the local Sugar King.
 Due to reluctant local police cooperation, Gunn may be stymied.

 An insurance company hires Peter Gunn to determine the ownership of $500,000 worth of jewels, which may have been stolen.
 They were discovered by the police in the apartment of a murdered man who's wife now has laid claim to them.
 Oddly, a bookie who cannot be found could figure in the solution of the case.